Paris · Operators

 What the Paris operator register costs in America.

 • Savoir-faire as the opening claim.
-Atelier video, design lineage, and craftsmanship pedigree are the lede on French-built US-facing surfaces.
-The American buyer reads them as quality flags, not as a US category position, and clicks away looking for the peer set.
+Atelier video, design lineage, and craftsmanship pedigree are the lede on French-built US website, deck, and sales materials.
+The American buyer judges them as quality flags, not as a US category position, and clicks away looking for the peer set.

-• French formal register on US-facing surfaces.
+• French formal register on US website, deck, and sales materials.
 Long intellectual preamble, full corporate naming including SA, SAS, and SE designations, and vous-style formality on the website and deck.
-The US reader closes the tab before the value claim arrives.
+The US buyer closes the tab before the value claim arrives.

-• EUR-anchored pricing posture.
+• EUR-anchored price presentation.
 Quotes that delay USD pricing until relationship warms.
 American buyers expect firm dollar pricing and clear US economics that signal the operator is accountable on US terms.

 • PDG bios led by Polytechnique, ENA, HEC, and ENS pedigree.
 Grand Ecole credentials and Inspection des Finances ties do not carry weight with a US enterprise procurement officer or a US program manager looking for a US peer.